elm-slate/init-slate-db/README.md

 # slate-init-db
 Creates and initializes a Postgresql database for use by the [`slate-replicator`](https://github.com/panosoft/slate-replicator)

-The purpose of slate-init-db is to create a new `Postgresql` database and to initialize it with either a `source` or `destination` events table to be used by the slate-replicator.
+The purpose of slate-init-db is to create and initialize a new `Postgresql` database with either a `source` or `destination` events table to be used by the slate-replicator.

 # Installation
 > npm install @panosoft/slate-init-db